p1234/tunicate-heat-immersion/README.md

 Lauren Gill (Biology Undergraduate, University of British Columbia; laureng6@student.ubc.ca)

 This repository includes the data and code needed to reproduce the results reported in __Sea snot, see ya later: An assessment of heat and freshwater for controlling the invasive, biofouling tunicate, Didemnum vexillum__.
 The code can be found under Tunicate_Treatment_Code.rmd.
-Raw data including photos of the samples can be found on a USB in the Bamfield Marine Science Center, Bamfield BC, Canada.
+Raw data including photos of the samples can be found on a USB in the Bamfield Marine Science Center, Bamfield BC, Canada and can be made available by contacting the Unviersity Programs Coordinator.